 Main source of pride of Mu.MA is the Galata Museo del Mare, opened in 2004, the largest Maritime Museum of the Mediterranean, with the continuous renewal of layouts and themes, it has become a cultural reference worldwide.

-The Commenda Museum-Theatre extraordinary building in 1180 A.D., was reopened in 2009 by the will of the institution, with a multimedia display that makes it the medieval city gate.
-It closed from January 2020 in order to set up the National Museum of Italian Emigration.
+The Commenda Museum, an extraordinary building of 1180 A.D., was reopened in 2009 by the will of the Institution, with a multimedia display that makes it the medieval city gate.
+From May 2022 the Commenda is the home of the MEI - the National Museum of Italian Emigration.

-the Museum of the Lighthouse "La Lanterna", includes the lighthouse, the park and the museum.
-Lighthouse is the symbol of Genoa and is the tallest lighthouse in the Mediterranean, the second in Europe.
+The Museum of the Lighthouse "La Lanterna", includes the lighthouse, the park and the museum.
+The Lighthouse is the symbol of Genoa and is the tallest lighthouse in the Mediterranean, the second in Europe.